andrgig/FSA/README.md

 The code demo is ready to be tested on sample data extracted from [*istella LETOR dataset](http://blog.istella.it/istella-learning-to-rank-dataset/).
 The dataset contains 220 features in SVM format.

-**HINT**: If you simply want to run LambdaMART on the whole feature set you can create a one-row file containing a sequence of integers from 1 to `<FEATURES_NUMBER>` separated by white spaces and then run
+**HINT**: If you simply want to run LambdaMART on the whole features set you can create a one-row file containing a sequence of integers from 1 to `<FEATURES_NUMBER>` separated by white spaces and then run

 `python <DATA_DIRECTORY> <FEATURES_FILE>`